What Is the Indonesia D12 Pre-Investment Visa?

 You are required to have a registered guarantor in the government if you want to process multiple entries of D12 visa application.
 Upload all prepared documents until your visa payment billing is issued.
 The document verification process takes 5-10 working days from the time your visa payment is made.
 Remember, do not make any mistakes in the data or documents you upload, as visa rejection will not refund your payment.

-With D12 Visa you can?
+With D12 Visa You Can?

 a.
 Conducting activities related to start a business, including but not limited to field surveys and/or feasibility studies.